youjin2/mlops/kubeflow/SETUP_KUBERNETES.md

 ### 2-3.
 Turn Off Swap Memory
-In order to use kubelet properly, swap memory must be turned-off on the cluster node
+In order to use kubelet properly, swap memory must be turned-off on the cluster node.
 ```bash
 $ sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab
 $ sudo swapoff -a